 I spent most of the journey home gazing out of the window, huddled within a heavy woolen shawl to stave off the chill of the night as I attempted to come to terms with the fact that I had fallen for my husband.
 Matters were further compounded by how I felt about his lover.

 I see the way you look at Henry, John had said.

 Did I love him as well?
-My feelings for the artist – deep affection, comfort, uncomplicated desire – were almost entirely different than those I felt for John, and yet there was no denying that I experienced them just as strongly.
+My feelings for the artist – deep affection, comfort, uncomplicated desire – were entirely different than what I felt for John, and yet there was no denying that I experienced them just as strongly.
 Was it even possible to love two people at the same time in such contrasting ways?

 “Katherine,” he said.

 I opened my eyes and turned to meet his gaze.